70% of people over the age of 65 will require some form of long-term care and support later in life, according to LongTermCare.gov.

 - Buying life insurance late in life may not be the best financial move, according to many planners.

 Ultimately, the choice to purchase a stand-alone policy or a hybrid one will depend on your personal and financial goals.
+An insurance agent will be able to guide you towards the best option for you.

 If you're in the market for a life insurance policy, click here to see our ranking of the best life insurance companies.